FHantke/brave-browser-wiki/Triage-Guidelines.md

 - All work has an issue.
 - If you'd like to have an issue schedule to a particular release, use Asana.
-- Projects boards track areas of work, they should be 1:1 with Pods.
-- A list of all project boards can be found here: https://github.com/brave/brave-browser/projects
+- High level summaries should be maintained on this Roadmap wiki for at least everything up to and including the version which is on master: https://github.com/brave/brave-browser/wiki/Roadmap.

+# Milestones

+- Milestones track releases.
 - Issues only get assigned to a milestone once they are completed and merged into that milestone.
+- Milestones generally do not track open issues.
-- Issues that should be locked into a particular milestone without consultation to the person putting it there, should get the `release/blocking` label added to it and can go into a milestone while the issue is still open.
+- If an issue should be locked into a particular milestone, and it is not implemented yet, then put a `release/blocking` label on it.
 This should be rare though.
 E.g. a security critical bug, or a Chromium upgrade.
-- Please do not change milestones/priority/boards on issues labeled `security` without consulting the security team in Slack (`#security` or `#security-discussion`).
+- Please do not change milestones / priority / boards on issues labeled `security` without consulting the security team in Slack (`#security` or `#security-discussion`).
-- High level summaries should be maintained on this Roadmap wiki for at least everything up to and including the version which is on master: https://github.com/brave/brave-browser/wiki/Roadmap.
+- Pull requests should go into milestones where they land

+# Projects

+- Projects boards track areas of work, they should be 1:1 with Pods.
+- A list of all project boards can be found here: https://github.com/brave/brave-browser/projects

+## Triaging project boards

-- We have weekly triage meetings which includeds the following schedule:
+- We have weekly triage meetings which includes the following schedule:
     - Go through the projects listed here https://github.com/brave/brave-browser/projects
       - Get a status on each issue
       - Move issues along the process from the left most column to the right most depending on status.
       - Make sure the Untriaged Backlog column is empty and we add appropriate `priority/p1` - `priority/p5` labels
     - Some Projects may have a special triage meeting only for that project.
     - Projects will be added and removed over time.

 # Uplifting